kyungjae-lee/engineers-notebook/embedded-linux/root-file-system-and-directory-structure.md

 * `bin/`

-  his directory contains **binaries** of Linux commands which are used by both the system admins and users.
+  This directory contains **binaries** of Linux commands which are used by both the system admins and users.

   You don’t need the root privilege from your system admin to execute these  commands.
 Remember that this folder will  not contain binaries for all the Linux commands.
 There is a restriction on what types of commands have to be placed in this directory, because  these binaries can be executed by the common user.